India, U.S. near tax pact to boost foreign investment

-MUMBAI India is set to strike a bilateral tax agreement with the United States as early as this weekend, hoping to boost foreign investment and ease concerns raised by bruising disputes including cases against Vodafone and Shell.
+MUMBAI India is set to strike a bilateral tax agreement with the United States as early as this weekend, hoping to boost foreign investment and ease concerns raised by bruising disputes including cases against Vodafone (VOD.L) and Shell (RDSa.L).

 The pact, which industry executives say would specifically target the prickly issue of transfer pricing, is part of the Indian government's broader push for bilateral tax deals with top trading partners including Britain.